How Big Should My Hard Drive Be?

 Maybe you need to store the highest quality or quantity of images and videos.
 Or, if you are like me, you unpredictably pick up new hobbies and store all sorts of miscellaneous data on top of all your anticipated data.
 No matter what, there’s a decision to be made: The size of your hard drive.

 I frequently have conversations with photographers that store a lot of the same data – in this case, images – on their external hard drives.
 They have conventional sizes of drives, but they archive these drives every year or so.
-So, depending on your situation, the question changes from: “How big should my hard drive be?” to “How OFTEN do I want to archive a drive dedicated to specific types of data?”
+Depending on your situation, the question changes from: “How big should my hard drive be?” to “How OFTEN do I want to archive a drive dedicated to specific types of data?”
 But that’s a discussion for another time.

 Note that this not applicable to solid-state drives (SSDs) since they do not have the same mechanical nature that causes hard drives to be stressed with increased data.